 Career celebrations uniquely help employees feel they “fit and belong” with co-workers (horizontal engagement) and also show the “company cares about them” (vertical engagement).

-What this illustrates: With career achievement programs, employees have a greater sense of how they “fit in and belong” with co-workers (horizontal engagement) and how their work and role fits into the overall organizational strategy.
+What this illustrates: With career achievement programs, employees have a greater sense of how they “fit in and belong” with co-workers (horizontal engagement) and how their work and role fits into the overall organisational strategy.
 It also shows how the “company cares about them” (vertical engagement) and values employees for their individual contributions.
 The key: Career achievement programs touch every employee, at every level.

 REINFORCE YOUR CULTURE, DEEPEN COMMITMENT

-Training managers to connect employees’ actions to organizational goals can help create meaning in your employees’ work.
+Training managers to connect employees’ actions to organisational goals can help create meaning in your employees’ work.
 It gives your employees a purpose; making them part of the bigger picture.
-Such communication assures employees they have an active role in the organization’s success.
+Such communication assures employees they have an active role in the organisation’s success.
 Managers’ roles are also enhanced, because they take the time to consider the service and contribution of their employees—when they ordinarily might not have done so.

 OPPORTUNITIES FOR CONNECTION AND INSPIRATION

 Working with thousands of clients, we’ve seen how celebrating careers at key milestone years is a unique, one-of-a-kind opportunity to focus on an individual.
 It’s about someone’s entire history of contributions, not just one single event.
 It provides opportunities for leaders to connect with their people, enabling them to see new talent.
-And, it creates moments that inspire peers to grow their own contributions to an organization.
+And, it creates moments that inspire peers to grow their own contributions to an organisation.
 But as the research proves, it’s important not just to celebrate careers, but to celebrate them effectively.